Cincinnati's Swifton Center

 The single-screen Cinema At Big Town was added, as a freestanding structure, to BIG TOWN MALL.
 The motion picture venue opened for business in February 1964.

 A mid-1980s view of the northwest corner of BIG TOWN MALL.
-The north anchor, now branded as a Sanger-Harris, appears in the background.
+Its north anchor store appears in the background.
 An updated J.C.
-Penney store is seen on the right.
+Penney is seen on the right.

 A late 1980s layout shows the mall's only expansion.
 A 39,000 square foot addition to Montgomery Ward (in light gray) had been completed in 1975.
 Other than this, the basic footprint of the mall remained unchanged during all of its 42 years of commerce.